 This growth trend contributes to demand within the local housing market, and is partly why home prices have risen steadily over the past few years.
 While housing inventory appears to be on the rise in Atlanta, demand could rise along with it (to some extent).
-As a result, we expect to see continued home-price appreciation for most parts of the metro area during 2019.
+As a result, we expect to see continued home-price appreciation for most parts of the metro area during 2019 and into early 2020.

 Employment is another important consideration for home buyers.
 This is true for investors as well as “regular” buyers who plan to occupy the homes they purchase.
 In short, a strong local job market gives buyers the financial means to purchase a home, and to keep up with their mortgage payments.

 And there’s good news here as well.
 The Atlanta area experienced job growth during 2018, outpacing the national average during some months.
-The unemployment rate for this metro area was around 3.4% at the start of 2019.
-That’s down from a post-recession high of around 10% back in 2011.
+The unemployment rate for this metro area was around 3.3% as of May 2019.
+That was down from a post-recession high of around 10% back in 2011.

-Current economic and labor conditions within the Atlanta metro area are favorable and will likely help fuel housing demand throughout 2019.
+Current economic and labor conditions within the Atlanta metro area are favorable and will likely help fuel housing demand throughout 2019 and into 2020.
 This is partly what accounts for the (mostly) positive real estate market forecasts for Atlanta.

 Will 2019 Be a Good Time to Buy in Atlanta?

 Will 2019 be a good time to buy a home in Atlanta?